an-dr/creator/README.md

 1. Copy the application to your desired location.
 2. Set up templates:
     - Place your templates in `~/.creator-templates`, or
-    - Define a custom location using the `CREATOR_STORAGE` environment variable.
+    - Define a custom location using the `CREATOR_TEMPLATES` environment variable.
 3. Add Creator to PATH:
     - Ensure the application directory is included in your system's PATH.
 4. Run Creator: